ON THIS PAGE: You will learn about the different types of treatments doctors use for people with a desmoid tumor. Use the menu to see other pages.

 Cryosurgery or cryoablation

-Cryosurgery, also called cryotherapy or cryoablation, uses liquid nitrogen to freeze and kill tumor cells.
+Cryosurgery, also called cryotherapy or cryoablation, is a localized treatment that uses extremely cold substances to freeze and kill tumor cells.
 It may be used if surgery is not an option.
 The therapy appears to be more effective in controlling smaller extra-abdominal tumors than larger extra-abdominal tumors that have invaded vital structures.
 Typically, several cycles of cryosurgery are done.
 One recent study found that cryosurgery stopped tumor progression in almost 90% of patients.
 In other patients, the tumor was completely destroyed.

 Radiofrequency thermal ablation

-Radiofrequency thermal ablation (RFA) uses heat to destroy cancer cells.
-Like cryosurgery, it is a minimally invasive treatment option that may be useful for treating desmoid tumors that cannot be removed with surgery.
+Radiofrequency thermal ablation (RFA) uses heat to destroy tumor cells.
+Like cryosurgery (see above), it is a minimally invasive treatment option that may be useful for treating desmoid tumors that cannot be removed with surgery.

 Therapies using medication